 - Eat a meal or snack within an hour or two of waking up. - Eat at least three times each day.
 Try to eat every five hours or sooner if possible. - Do not skip meals: You may be too hungry by your next meal and eat too much. - Plan healthy snacks if you get very hungry between meals.
 You might make unhealthy food choices or eat too quickly when you are very hungry.
-A healthy snack contains items from at least two food groups with 1-2 servings of vegetables and/or fruit with each snack.
+A healthy snack contains a combination of protein foods or whole grains with vegetables and fruit.
+It is recommended to have 1-2 servings of vegetables and/or fruit with each snack.